-The data in Figure 5.10.1 and Figure shows that:
+The data in Figure 5.10.1 and Figure 5.10.2 shows that:

-- Publication rates in calls 11-23 are growing, with EUbOPEN still being the most prolific with 101 papers.
-Many of these projects are still quite new, and the oldest publication was published in 2019. - BIOMAP had the highest average field-normalised citation impact which was more than 4 times (4.64) higher than the world average (1).
-However, the number of papers (14) is still quite low so the field-normalised citation impact should be considered with caution since one highly cited paper can inflate the metric. - Half (5 out of 10) of Value-Dx papers were highly cited making it the project with the highest percentage of highly cited papers.
+- EUbOPEN remains the most prolific with 179 papers.
+Many of these projects are still quite new, and the oldest publication was published in 2019. - CARE had the highest average field-normalised citation impact which was nearly 9 times (8.91) larger than the world average (1).
+However, the number of papers (27) is still quite low so the field-normalised citation impact should be considered with caution since one highly cited paper can inflate the indicator. - More than three-quarters (76.9%) of MAD-COV 2 papers were highly cited making it the project with the highest percentage of highly cited papers. - It is important to note that both the CARE and MAD-COV 2 projects are related to coronavirus subject matter and therefore this likely contributes to the very high citation rates observed on these projects.

-Table 5.10.1 shows raw citation impact and percentage of open access papers by project for IMI 2 calls 11-23 publications and Table 5.9.2 shows indicators for IMI 2 calls 11-23 project research where citation impact has been normalised against world average values.
+Table 5.10.1 shows raw citation impact and percentage of open access papers by project for IMI 2 calls 11-23 publications and Table 5.10.2 shows indicators for IMI 2 calls 11-23 project research where citation impact has been normalised against world average values.